What is a Bitcoin Fork?

 All hard forks from Bitcoin Core have seen their values plummet over time.

 Due to its volatility, crypto—including bitcoin—carries a higher degree of risk than traditional investments.
-But for investors looking to explore cryptocurrency, SoFi Invest lets you get started with just $10, keeping your crypto secure and fully managed within the SoFi app.
+But for investors looking to explore cryptocurrency, SoFi Invest® lets you get started with just $10.
+Doing so will get them a bonus of $10 in Bitcoin.

 Crypto: Bitcoin and other cryptocurrencies aren’t endorsed or guaranteed by any government, are volatile, and involve a high degree of risk.
 Consumer protection and securities laws don’t regulate cryptocurrencies to the same degree as traditional brokerage and investment products.
 Research and knowledge are essential prerequisites before engaging with any cryptocurrency.
 US regulators, including FINRA , the SEC , and the CFPB , have issued public advisories concerning digital asset risk.
 Cryptocurrency purchases should not be made with funds drawn from financial products including student loans, personal loans, mortgage refinancing, savings, retirement funds or traditional investments.